shipyard-run/shipyard-website/docs/resources/container.md

 **Required: true**

 The URL to check, health check expects a HTTP status code `200` to be returned by the URL in order to pass the health check.
-Status code will be user configurable in a subsequent update.
+Status code will be user configurable at a later date.

 ## Full Example